fiservedpi/UnHass/README.md

 # UnHass
 Random Unraid HA
-Just my setup, hopefully someone can find it useful or at least a jumping off point
+Testing Purposes only this branch is heavily outdated Just my setup, hopefully someone can find it useful or at least a jumping off point
 Contains:
 Sonoff Custom Component by